New Ryanair cabin bag size: the exact date bigger bags will be allowed for free

 EU lawmakers wanted to standardise free cabin bag sizes to make it easier for travellers.

-It means consumers can buy one bag that meets the minimum EU requirements, knowing that every airline that flies in and out of Europe will accept it.
+It means that consumers can buy one bag that meets the minimum EU requirements, knowing that every airline that flies in and out of Europe will accept it.